 Skip to navigation Skip to content

-If a claim is granted without recording a bank account for direct credit of payments, the grant letter will include text advising the customer they must provide bank account details by a certain date.
-This date will be 28 days from the date of determination or date of commencement, whichever is the later, plus an allowance for reasonable postage of seven days (14 days if they live in a remote area or overseas).
+If a claim is granted without recording a payment destination for direct credit of payments, the letter sent to the customer will tell them to provide the payment destination details by a certain date.
+This date will be 28 days from the date of determination or date of commencement, whichever is later, plus an allowance for reasonable postage of seven days (14 days if they live in a remote area or overseas).

-A customer may be granted an exemption for a period of time or for a particular reason and, when that time expires or the reason no longer applies, they need to provide bank account details.
-A customer who advises they no longer have a previously nominated bank account will also need to provide new bank details.
-Failure to do so will result in automatic suspension of the customer's payment.
+A customer may be granted an exemption for a period of time, or for a particular reason.
+When that time expires or the reason no longer applies, they must provide payment destination details.

 Changing payment destination